Why now, nearly 20 years later?

 Bill is now in his head - and home.
 There is no bigger gift in life than could

 be provided for Uncle Bill.
-And it has come at a huge cost to Giorgos.
+And it has come at a considerable cost to Giorgos.
 At a

-huge cost to his health, his energy, and most of all, his generous heart, that
+huge cost to his health, his energy, and, most of all, his generous heart, which

-dies a little each day watching Uncle Bill recede further into himself.
+dies a little each day as Uncle Bill recedes further into himself.
 Yes, I was there for a year as a caretaker - but 100 Chris Clarks could not

 come up to even one of Giorgos Dimakis's small fingers.
 This is the man who